lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lesson_5.md

 - Public Load Balancer
 To accept traffic from the internet, you create a public load balancer.
 - Private Load Balancer
+To isolate your load balancer from the internet and simplify your security posture 处境